 Your documentation should be available for inspection by representatives of the enforcing authority.

-More detailed advice is given in BS 999911.
+More detailed advice is given in BS 999910.

-Figure 58 is an example of how to record some individual stages of the process in more detail.
+Figure 59 provides an example of how to record some individual stages of the process in more detail.
 A blank version of this form is provided in Appendix A2.
-In premises with 'engineered fire safety strategies', a fire policy manual should be provided in addition to any other records.
-Guidance on the structure of fire engineering policy manuals is given in BS 7974 Section 5: Reporting and presentation63.